yyu233/StudyNote/Work/Gain.md

 12. Maintainability is very important.
 If the team needs to update or add new features in the future, it should not be too hard or requrie a huge amount of work to refactor the code base.
 13. Learnt how to build ISO, mount ISO, install ISO.
 14. Leant how to package RPM and depoly RPM.
+15. How much runtime dependencies does a third party package requires?

 Problem Solving:
 1. Simplifying is the lord....